J-Siu/johnsiu.com/content/blog/tiny-vps-postfix-p2-smtp-account.md

 ### Replying email with my own domain

 However, there are situations we would like to reply or sent with our own domain.
-Especially with today tighter email security setup, relaying through others email server (eg. your isp) will likely have your email flagged as spam, if not outright rejected.
+Especially with today tighter email security setup, relaying through others email server (eg. your ISP) will likely have your email flagged as spam, if not outright rejected.

 It will be way over kill to setup `postfixadmin` and `mysql` for a few email addresses.
 On the other hand, it is undesirable (at least for me) to setup a local Linux account on the VPS just for sending email.